hippo-digital/leeds-trinity-assessment-task/client/README.md

 Type `export TRINITY_BASE_PATH=http://35.195.182.8:8081/task-api/` into the terminal.

+This will set the environment variable temporarily, which is all you need right now.
+Make sure to do this in the same terminal you run the solution from or it will not work.

 ## Running Solution

 Type `npm run start` intro the terminal and if everything is working, you should receive the following text within the output: